Skip to main content

 • Oven Fires - Oven fires occur inside the oven.
 What should you do?
 Close the oven door and turn off the heat source.
 The oven fire usually suffocates.
 Do not take a burning dish out of the oven.
 Keep the stovetop, oven, and microwave oven clean.
 Accumulated grease and food in drip pans and cooking surfaces can cause smoke the next time the appliance is used.

 • Dry Cooking Fires - Dry cooking fires typically occur on the stovetop if the moisture burns off the pan and the food (or empty pan) is left to scorch and burn.
 This type of fire will cause a lot of heat and can damage the surrounding area with smoke.
-This type of fire is prevented by never leaving your cooking unattended and by turning off the burner when food is finished cooking.
+This type of fire can be prevented by never leaving your cooking unattended and by turning off the burner when food is finished cooking.

 • Microwave Fires - Microwave fires can occur when food is left to cook in the microwave for too long a period of time.
 NEVER use aluminum foil or put pots and pans in the microwave.
 Be careful of travel mugs – aluminum mugs cannot be microwaved.
 Aluminum will cause a microwave fire.
 In the event of a fire in a microwave, keep the door closed and unplug or turn off the microwave.
 DO NOT remove a burning object from the microwave.
 Keep the microwave door closed, and evacuate the building,